gradientbear/notion-assistant-alexa-skill/README.md

-# Notion Assistant Alexa Skill
+# Notion Data Alexa Skill

 A private, premium Alexa Skill integrated with Notion API for voice-first task management and productivity tracking.